aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to DOTM via Java" h2="On Premise Java API to Render SVG to DOTM without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting SVG to DOTM is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that can be used to create, manipulate, and convert documents.

+The first step in the process is to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that can be used to create, edit, and convert PDF documents.
+It can also be used to render SVG files to DOC.

+The second step is to use Aspose.Words for Java to convert the DOC file to DOTM.
+Aspose.Words for Java is a powerful document processing API that can be used to create, edit, and convert documents.
+It can also be used to convert DOC files to DOTM.

-You can convert SVG to DOTM by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTM.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert SVG to DOTM in just two simple steps.
+Aspose.PDF for Java can be used to render SVG files to DOC, and Aspose.Words for Java can be used to convert the DOC file to DOTM.
+With the help of these two APIs, you can quickly and easily convert SVG to DOTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}